beaunorgeot/GATK-Whole-Genome-Pipeline/README.md

 **Steps**

 1. Launch a trusty-ubuntu image
-1. Use chmod +x GATKsetup.sh to make the script executable
+1. Install all scripts and make them executable

+		chmod u+x <each Script here>

 2. If downloading any documents from s3, Create environment variables for your s3 credentials

         export SECRET_KEY=yourSecretKey